Connecticut Divorce Laws

 - Eligibility for Summary Divorce

 - Sample Form: Property Settlement Agreement

-Getting divorced is rarely a joyful task and typically conjures intense emotional responses, which is why it's almost always important to have an attorney by your side who can focus on the legal particulars of your case.
+Getting divorced is rarely a stress-free endeavor and typically conjures intense emotional responses, which is why it's almost always important to have an attorney by your side who can focus on the legal particulars of your case.
 And if your spouse has a lawyer, it makes even more sense to secure legal representation.
-But if you're not quite ready to settle on a lawyer, consider starting out with a free legal evaluation by an experienced Connecticut attorney.
+Get started today by calling an experienced Connecticut divorce attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.